Paul Reynaud: Accident and arrest

-Reynaud and de Portes left the Hotel Splendid, Bordeaux, driving southeast ahead of the advancing German armies, intending to stop at Reynaud's holiday home at Grès, Hérault, (other sources state they were bound for his daughter's home at Sainte-Maxime) before fleeing to North Africa.
-On 28 June, with Reynaud at the wheel, their Renault Juvaquatre car inexplicably left the road and hit a plane tree at la Peyrade, near Sète; de Portes was all but decapitated while Reynaud escaped with relatively minor head injuries.
-While hospitalized at Montpellier, Reynaud allegedly told Bill Bullitt, American ambassador, "I have lost my country, my honour, and my love."
+Reynaud and de Portes left the Hotel Splendid in Bordeaux, driving southeast to avoid the advancing German armies.
+They intended to stop at Reynaud's holiday home in Grès, Hérault (some sources suggest they were heading for his daughter's home in Sainte-Maxime) before fleeing to North Africa.
+On 28 June, while Reynaud was driving their Renault Juvaquatre, the car veered off the road and crashed into a plane tree at La Peyrade, near Sète.
+De Portes was killed (and almost decapitated) in the accident, while Reynaud sustained relatively minor head injuries.
+While hospitalized in Montpellier, Reynaud reportedly told Bill Bullitt, the American ambassador, "I have lost my country, my honour, and my love."

-Reynaud was arrested on his discharge on Pétain's orders and imprisoned at Fort du Portalet.
-Pétain decided against having Reynaud charged during the Riom Trial of 1942, but handed him over to the Germans instead, who removed him firstly to Sachsenhausen concentration camp, thence Itter Castle near Wörgl, Austria, where he remained with other high-profile French prisoners until liberated by Allied troops on 7 May 1945.
-Major Josef Gangl, a Wehrmacht officer who had gone over to the anti-Nazi Austrian resistance, was killed by a sniper's bullet while trying to move Reynaud out of harm's way during the Battle for Castle Itter on 5 May 1945.
+Upon his discharge, Reynaud was arrested on Pétain's orders and imprisoned at Fort du Portalet.
+Although Pétain chose not to charge Reynaud during the Riom Trial of 1942, he handed him over to the Germans.
+Reynaud was initially sent to Sachsenhausen concentration camp and later transferred to Itter Castle near Wörgl, Austria.
+There, he remained with other high-profile French prisoners until the castle was liberated by Allied troops on 7 May 1945.
+During the Battle for Castle Itter on 5 May 1945, Major Josef Gangl, a Wehrmacht officer who had joined the anti-Nazi Austrian resistance, was killed by a sniper's bullet while attempting to protect Reynaud and other prisoners.

-Postwar career
+Post-World War II career

-After the war, Reynaud was elected in 1946 as a member of the Chamber of Deputies.
+After the war, Reynaud was elected in 1946 as a member of the National Assembly.
 He was appointed to several cabinet positions in the post-war period and remained a prominent figure in French politics.
 His attempts to form governments in 1952 and 1953 in the turbulent politics of the French Fourth Republic were unsuccessful.

 Reynaud supported the idea of a United States of Europe, along with a number of prominent contemporaries.
 He was a member of the Consultative Assembly of the Council of Europe for ten years, from 1949 to 1959, where he worked alongside his old wartime allies Churchill, Spaak and others to build a united Europe as a way of preventing future wars and a recurrence of the Nazi atrocities.
 Reynaud presided over the consultative committee that drafted the constitution of France's (current) Fifth Republic.
 In 1962, he denounced his old friend de Gaulle's replacement of the electoral college system by a direct public vote for the Presidency.
 Reynaud left office the same year.